2017 Inductees (click on a name for more details).

 Leonard Rippa - (1927-2010) During his illustrious Air Force career, Leonard Rippa served the United States of America in many capacities.
 As an innovator in navigation, the Air Force implemented one of his ideas for the recovery of John Glenn's space capsule, which LTC Rippa was directly involved.
 In addition to many awards and decorations, LTC Rippa also received the Distinguished Flying Cross while participating in a rescue of a downed aviator in Vietnam in 1968.
 He continued to serve his country in many impressive capacities following his retirement.
 He was buried at Arlington National Cemetery with full honors in 2010.

-Edward Scully - Ed is a local guy, raised in Wilmington, graduating from Salesianum.
-Soon after Ed joined the Army starting a 27 year career as a Green Beret, Helicopter Pilot, and Deputy Inspector General.
+Edward Scully - (1940-2018) Ed was a local guy, raised in Wilmington, graduating from Salesianum.
+Soon after, Ed joined the Army, starting a 27 year career as a Green Beret, Helicopter Pilot, and Deputy Inspector General.
 Ed served in Vietnam and retired as a Lt.
 Colonel.
 He then joined the team at Summit Aviation where he served for 25 years.
 Under Ed’s leadership, Summit completed several successful programs supporting military programs while employing many veterans to complete those programs.
-Retiring from Summit in 2013, Ed continues to serve Summit as an advisor to the leadership team.
+Ed retired from Summit in 2013.